 Your career path might or might not focus on gaining a senior management/executive position.
 If it does, you need to resolve the question of whether you use a resume or a LinkedIn profile to advance your career.
 Even if you don’t aspire to the most senior-level ranks in your profession, you still need to answer this question.
 There’s no escaping it.

 However, it’s actually a trick question!
-The fact is, a resume and a LinkedIn profile should both play a prominent role in your ongoing career management if you want to maximize your odds for success.
+The fact is, a resume and a LinkedIn profile profile should both play a prominent role in your ongoing career management if you want to maximize your odds for success.

 I have three key questions for you to consider: